-Infraction Possible Consequences/Depending upon the Severity of the Infraction.
+Infraction Possible Consequences Depending upon Severity of the Infraction.
 Use/Possession of Alcohol: Shows evidence of being under the influence or in possession of alcohol by look, smell, action, or result of Passive Alcohol Sensor (PAS).
-Refusal to comply with administrative request to submit to PAS will constitute evidence of use and result in commensurate consequence. ✓ OSS/ISS or Refocus (3-5 days) and police contact ✓ OSS/ISS or Refocus (5-10 days) and police contact ✓ OSS (10 days and/or possible recommendation for expulsion ✓ Students are automatically referred to Project SUCCESS where available.
-Use/Possession of Tobacco/Marijuana: Use, possessing, distributing, purchasing, or selling tobacco, vapor products, or marijuana products (tobacco includes, but is not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, alternative nicotine products, or any other tobacco or nicotine innovations; marijuana products include but are not limited to edible products, ointments, tinctures, marijuana derivatives, marijuana concentrates, and marijuana intended for use by smoking or vaping). ✓ Police Contact, citation, detentions or suspension or option to attend Tobacco Cessation classes where available. ✓ Police contact, citation, and OSS/ISS or Refocus (1-5 days) Use/Possession of Drugs: Shows evidence of being under the influence or in possession of illegal drugs by look, smell or action.
-Includes possession of drug paraphernalia. ✓ OSS/ISS or Refocus (3-5 days) and police contact ✓ OSS/ISS or Refocus (5-10 days) and police contact ✓ OSS (10 days and/or possible recommendation for expulsion ✓ Students are automatically referred to Project SUCCESS where available.
-Transfer/Distribution/Sale of Drugs: Evidence of reasonable suspicion of student engagement in the transfer/distribution/sale of illegal drugs. ✔ Police contact and OSS 10 days and possible recommendation for expulsion.
+Refusal to comply with administrative requests to submit to PAS will constitute evidence of use and result in commensurate consequence. ✓ OSS/ISS (3-5 days) and police contact ✓ OSS/ISS (5-10 days) and police contact ✓ OSS (10 days and/or possible recommendation for expulsion ✓ Students are automatically referred to Project SUCCESS where available. ✓ Possible Threat Assessment Use/Possession of Tobacco/Marijuana: Use, possessing, distributing, purchasing, or selling tobacco, vapor products, or marijuana products (tobacco includes, but is not limited to, cigarettes, cigars, snuff, smoking tobacco, smokeless tobacco, alternative nicotine products, or any other tobacco or nicotine innovations; marijuana products include but are not limited to edible products, ointments, tinctures, marijuana derivatives, marijuana concentrates, and marijuana intended for use by smoking or vaping).
+Use/Possession of Drugs: Shows evidence of being under the influence or in possession of illegal drugs by look, smell or action.
+Includes possession of drug paraphernalia. ✓ OSS/ISS (3-5 days) and police contact ✓ OSS/ISS (5-10 days) and police contact ✓ OSS (10 days and/or possible recommendation for expulsion ✓ Students are automatically referred to Project SUCCESS where available. ✓ Possible Threat Assessment Transfer/Distribution/Sale of Drugs: Evidence of reasonable suspicion of student engagement in the transfer/distribution/sale of illegal drugs. ✓ Police contact and OSS 10 days and possible recommendation for expulsion. ✓ Possible Threat Assessment